Please read this page before registering.

 - Am I disqualified from the pull ups portion if I move my position or am I allowed to reset and continue?
 Once you drop off from the bar or reset, you are done with pull-ups.
 Not disqualified.

 - If a rep doesn’t count am I disqualified?
 No

 - What do I do/can I do with my legs?
 Let them hang.
 No kipping!

 - If my legs move too much, am I disqualified or does that rep not count and i continue?
 Rep does not count.

 Any additional information you can give about the challenge that you feel would be beneficial?
 As I continue to train I want to be well aware so I prepare with the proper technique and not surprised come the day of the challenge.
-Sir, if you do everything as instructed you will be one of few.
-I am impressed with your level of questioning.
+With doctor supervision, start training months before the event with the correct form as explained above, so you can achieve the Optimum results.

 “Man in the Arena”